'I don't care': GOP soft-pedals campaign finance violations that could ensnare Trump

 A new talking point has emerged among top Republican leaders when asked about the latest filing from federal prosecutors regarding the hush payments President Donald Trump's former longtime lawyer Michael Cohen facilitated: It's all an honest mistake.

-"These guys were all new to this at the time," Sen. John Thune of South Dakota, the No. 3 Senate Republican, said Monday of the Trump campaign in 2016, The New York Times reported.
+"These guys were all new to this at the time," Sen. John Thune of South Dakota, the No. 3 Senate Republican, said Monday of the Trump campaign in 2016.
 "Most of us have made mistakes when it comes to campaign finance issues.
-In many cases, campaigns end up paying fines and penalties."
+In many cases, campaigns end up paying fines and penalties.
+But I think it's too early to say one way or the other one this.
+I think we have to wait and see what ultimately comes down the pike from" the Southern District of New York.

 Thune's comments echoed those by GOP Sen. Rand Paul of Kentucky, a Trump ally, in an interview with NBC's "Meet the Press" on Sunday when he said the U.S. is "going to become a banana republic" if "we're going to prosecute people and put them in jail for campaign finance violations."